LNN Long Call Strategy

 What is a long call on LNN?

 A long call on LNN is the long call strategy applied to LNN (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With LNN stock trading near $106.16, the strikes shown on this page are snapped to the nearest listed LNN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LNN stock at $115.27 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LNN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LNN long call max profit and max loss calculated?